 How to Get Accurate Estimates for Car Repairs

 Getting an accurate estimate for car repairs is like trying to guess the exact temperature in the mountains at 3 AM without a thermometer.
 It's a shot in the dark that can leave you shivering in your wallet.
-My first mechanic just handed me a piece of paper with a total number and a shrug.
-Turns out, that wasn't the real move.
+Some shops just hand over a piece of paper with a total number and a shrug.
+That isn't the real move.
 You need to know what goes into that number, or you're just paying for someone's guesswork.

 The Core Answer